jamesnetherton/camel-microservice-demo/README.md

 ## Running locally

-You can run each service locally via the Spring Boot and Swarm Maven plugins.
+You can run each service locally via the Spring Boot and Thorntail Maven plugins.

 For the client do:

-    mvn wildfly-swarm:run
+    mvn thorntail:run

-> Note: It's safe to ignore the ArtifactResolutionException thrown from the Swarm plugin.

 For the other two services do:

     mvn spring-boot:run

-## Running integration tests

-Each module has a basic [fabric8-arquillian](https://github.com/fabric8io/fabric8/tree/master/components/fabric8-arquillian) integration test.
-By default integration tests are skipped.
-You can enabled them with:

-    mvn install -DskipITs=false

 ### Cleaning up